snowdriftcoop/snowdrift/CONTRIBUTING.md

 new laptop or desktop computer system (less than 10 years old generally), and know how to use a terminal to enter commands in the command-line.

-Generally, everything works smoothest with GNU/Linux or \*BSD systems.
+Generally, everything works smoothly with GNU/Linux, \*BSD systems, and OS X.

-OS X should work fine with a few tweaks.
-We do not fully support Windows, so we suggest Windows users switch systems or run a virtual machine (we offer an easy automated option for that via [Vagrant](SETUP_VAGRANT.md)).[^Windows]
+We do not fully support Windows at this time, so we generally suggest Windows users switch systems or run a virtual machine.
+As proprietary systems, Windows and OS X go against the Snowdrift.coop mission.
+Still, we would prefer the options to work rather than not.
+Our [Build guide](BUILD.md) has instructions for testing Windows as far as we've figured out so far.

 ## Command-line basics